awsdocs/amazon-api-gateway-developer-guide/doc_source/stages.md

    1. If desired, choose **Set X\-Ray Sampling Rules** and go to the X\-Ray console to [configure sampling rules](https://docs.aws.amazon.com/xray/latest/devguide/xray-console-sampling.html)\.

-   For more information, see [Trace API Gateway API Execution with AWS X\-Ray](apigateway-xray.md)\.
+   For more information, see [Tracing User Requests Using X\-Ray](apigateway-xray.md)\.

 1. Choose **Save Changes**\.
 The new settings take effect after you redeploy the API to the stage\.

-## Delete a Stage for an API<a name="how-to-delete-stage"></a>
+## Delete a Stage<a name="how-to-delete-stage"></a>

 When you no longer need a stage, you can delete it to avoid paying for unused resources\.
-In the following, we explain how to use the API Gateway console to delete a stage \.
+The following steps show you how to use the API Gateway console to delete a stage\.

 **Warning**
- Deleting a stage may cause part or all of the corresponding API to be unusable by API callers\.
+ Deleting a stage might cause part or all of the corresponding API to be unusable by API callers\.
 Deleting a stage cannot be undone, but you can recreate the stage and associate it with the same deployment\.

-### Delete a Stage with the API Gateway Console<a name="how-to-delete-stage-console"></a>
+### Delete a Stage Using the API Gateway Console<a name="how-to-delete-stage-console"></a>

 1. Sign in to the API Gateway console at [https://console\.aws\.amazon\.com/apigateway](https://console.aws.amazon.com/apigateway)\.